|Call us: +1.888.477.4258|

 Bitcoin is a virtual currency that is either:

-With the bitcoin exchange value skyrocketing after the government seizure of bank accounts in Cyprus, and recent guidance from the Financial Crimes Enforcement Network (FinCEN), it appears bitcoin isn’t going to merely be in the realm of Amiga buffs, but rather more mainstream.
+With the bitcoin exchange value skyrocketing after the government seizure of bank accounts in Cyprus, and recent guidance from the Financial Crimes Enforcement Network (FinCEN), it appears bitcoin is gaining momentum to become more mainstream.

-The way the bitcoin works: A peer-to-peer global network that checks the validity of each bitcoin through redundant verification.
-Does this mean that because this system is global, that a US citizen needs to file a Report of Foreign financial account: that is an FBAR form, for amounts over $10,000?
+A peer-to-peer global network checks the validity of each bitcoin through redundant verification.
+Does this mean that because this system is global, a US citizen needs to file a Report of a foreign financial account (an FBAR form), for amounts over $10,000?
 In this article, I will discuss what the law should be, and what it will probably end up being.

-FinCEN is part of the US Treasury and is in charge of detecting Financial crimes such as money laundering and now, tax evasion.
-Patrick Murck wrote at the bitcoin foundation the proposed requirements FinCEN intends to impose on US persons who use bitcoin:
+FinCEN is part of the US Treasury and is in charge of detecting Financial crimes such as money laundering and tax evasion.
+At the bitcoin foundation Patrick Murck wrote about the proposed requirements FinCEN intends to impose on US persons who use bitcoin:

-This framework would wildly expand the reach of FinCEN and the [Bank Secrecy Act (BSA)], and would be unfeasible for many, if not most, members of the bitcoin community to comply with….The BSA was never intended to apply this broadly and reach this far into people’s everyday lives.
-(Emphasis added)
+This framework would wildly expand the reach of FinCEN and the , and would be unfeasible for many, if not most, members of the bitcoin community to comply with....The BSA was never intended to apply this broadly and reach this far into people’s everyday lives."

 But the BSA is already broadly reaching into the lives of everyday people!

-The FBAR form was, in fact, born out of the 1970 Bank Secrecy Act.
-Its purpose — to help the Treasury Department (not specifically the IRS) to detect and cut down on financial crimes by making it an obligation for people who are hiding money to tell the Treasury department where they are hiding money (yeah, you read that right).
-These crimes it was intended to deter were drug smuggling and money laundering (not sure who else was laundering money but drug smugglers — hmmm — seems like it would be a lot easier just to legalize drugs?)
-The Bank Secrecy Act had little or nothing to do with tax evasion — after all, it wasn’t called the “tax secrecy act,” and by the way, there were already plenty of tax evasion laws on the books.
-Now flash forward 40 years, and the BSA’s spawn, the FBAR, is all about tax evasion (or in most cases, understandable negligence in not knowing there was a FBAR-reporting obligation).
-But think about this for a second.
-Has there been any FBAR conviction that involved drug smuggling or money laundering?
+The FBAR form was born out of the 1970 Bank Secrecy Act.
+Its purpose?
+To help the Treasury Department to detect and cut down on financial crimes by making it an obligation for people who are hiding money to tell the Treasury department where they are hiding money (yeah, you read that right).
+The crimes it was intended to deter were drug smuggling, money laundering and terrorist activity.
+Flash forward 40 years, and the BSA's spawn, the FBAR, is all about tax evasion (or in most cases, understandable negligence in not knowing there was a FBAR-reporting obligation).
+Think about this for a second.
+Has there been any FBAR convictions that involved drug smuggling or money laundering?
 For every FBAR penalty case I can think of, the underlying crime was tax evasion only.

-The draconian penalties for failing to file give the IRS the leverage it needs to compel taxpayers with unreported foreign accounts.
+The insane penalties for failing to file give the IRS the leverage it needs to compel taxpayers to disclose their foreign accounts.
 Quite simply, the BSA gave the IRS the power to ensnare everyday people with the FBAR form.
-The FBAR form was supposed to take down international Bond-villain types, not dual citizens, ex-pats, and visa holders, who weren’t aware that the United States has the most backwards-ass and volatile tax system in the world.
+The FBAR form was supposed to take down international Bond-villain types, not dual citizens, ex-pats, and visa holders, who weren't aware that the United States has the most backwards-ass and volatile tax system in the world.